dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Upgrading GitLab Mattermost from versions prior to 11.0

-With version 11.0, GitLab introduced certain breaking changes and deprecations regarding Mattermost configuration.
-In earlier versions, all Mattermost related settings were configurable from gitlab.rb file, which generated the Mattermost's config.json file.
-However, Mattermost also permitted configuration via its System Console which also ended up in the same config.json file.
+With version 11.0, GitLab will introduce certain breaking changes and deprecations regarding Mattermost configuration.
+In earlier versions, all Mattermost related settings were configurable from `gitlab.rb file`, which generated the Mattermost's `config.json file`.
+However, Mattermost also permitted configuration via its System Console which also ended up in the same `config.json` file.
 Due to this, changes made via System Console were lost when users ran `gitlab-ctl reconfigure`.

-To fix this, it was decided to drop support of all configurations except the ones necessary for GitLab<=>Mattermost integration from gitlab.rb.
-Gitlab will no longer generate config.json file, and these necessary settings will be passed as environment variables to Mattermost.
-The necessary settings that will be supported in gitlab.rb are
+To prevent this conflict from occurring, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration.
+Gitlab will no longer generate `config.json` file, and these necessary settings will be passed as environment variables to Mattermost.
+The settings that will continue to be supported in `gitlab.rb` are
 ```
 # Settings used by GitLab
 mattermost_external_url